Qinncade/File-Transfer/README.md

 ```bash
 copy \\SMBserverIP\share\file.ext .\file.ext
 ```
-Make sure to stop the SMBserver after transfer because everybody in that network has access to your SMBserver
+Make sure to stop the SMBserver after transfer because everybody in that network has access to your SMBserver.

 ## Python Server
-It is also possible to start a Python3 http.server and transfer some files with wget or IWR.
+It is also possible to start a Python3 http.server and transfer some files with wget or IWR. <br>
 At the Source
 ```bash
 python3 -m http.server 8080